Atanda Fatai Williams: Chief Justice

 In Abraham Adesanya vs the Vice-President of Nigeria, the court delved into the question of Locus standi setting a judgement that is criticised by many public interest lawyers partly because the judgement set a precedent to deny access to courts by litigants unless they could show a personal interest in respect of their case.

-In recognition of his contributions to the legal professions, he was conferred with numerous awards and National honours such CFR, CON, GCFR.
+In recognition of his contributions to the legal professions, he was conferred with numerous awards and National honours such CFR, CON, GCON.